 The raincoat will make you look like an idiot (in your photos and in real) and will rob you of that rare experience of getting drenched in the soothing rains of the region.
 No use trying to protect yourself from it or find a shade to hide under.
 Or wait for the rain to stop.
 This is Cherrapunjee rains.
 It doesn't stop.

 In any case, it is only TILL you get wet that you will worry about getting wet.
 Once you are wet, it will not matter.
 It will actually feel really good.
 You can carry on walking as if you do it every day.

-Like the locals who walk come rain or shine.
+or shine.
+This dog, I have no idea from where it came and why, but it accompanied us throughout the trek.
+At one point, it even showed us a shortcut!
 It would come in every picture we took.
 We had to shoo it away just to get a picture without it in that!
 It kept licking us and befriending us like it was our dog.
 Was it a case of "dog likes man, man good" life truth from Paatal Lok?

 The bamboo poles are tied strong and steady enough for a fearless walk.
 The route is dotted with bamboo bridges and walkways built alongside the rocks and boulders by the locals themselves.
 A painstaking effort of many years.
 I wonder how many years it took them and how many men and material.
+Mawrynkhnag

-Mawrynkhnag trek is not on the itinerary of any tour package.
-This is something you need to find and do on your own.
+trek is not on the itinerary of any tour package.
+This is something you need to

-Many come there on rented bikes.
-The raincoats are available for rent.
-We didn't use one.
-We are happy we didn't.
-I really enjoyed the trek with the rain soaking us.
+trek with the rain soaking us.
 In most treks, the sun and the humidity leave you soaked in sweat and thoroughly thirsty.
-Just the thought of tender coconut or juice or water or any liquid can make you dash for it like a dog dashes at a plate of food.
+Just the thought of tender coconut or juice or water or any liquid can make you dash for it like a dog dashes at a

-But in this case, because it was raining we never felt the tiredness.
-Tanvi &I would have trekked further but Sathya and Rutvi were waiting for us to return & that too in the rain.
+trekked further but Sathya and Rutvi were waiting for us to return & that too in the rain.

 How strong they must have been and unrelenting in their efforts to work not against but with nature to carve a path across two villages!
-What an amazing trek ever.
-Felt so alive.
-Was drenched in rain. and yet so happy and fresh.
+What an amazing

 This one below was the riskiest spot.
 It was open on one side and if you were reckless or hurried your step, you could slip and fall off the cliff.
 It was slippery and raining.
 There was nothing to hold on to for support.
 This was the only bit that was open.
 Everywhere else you had bamboo fences or sticks or ladders to help you.